-1. Required.

-2. Strongly recommended.

-- 3. Add/modify unless a safety issue or existing physical constraint limits installation.
-Consider installing both sides or removing the existing one. - 4.
-Recommended to address as stated in #3 above, but not required because it is outside the project limits. - 5.
-Address based on pedestrian usage, safety, and land development.
-Consider installing both sides or removing the existing one.
+- 1. Required. - 2.
+Strongly recommended. - 3.
+Required due to barriers in the path of travel between the sidewalk on one side of the street to the sidewalk on the other side of the street. - 4.
+Recommended, but not required because it is outside the alteration area.
+Consider based on pedestrian usage, safety, and land development. - 5.
+Install both sides or remove the existing one, based on pedestrian usage, safety, and land development.